jamesraul/jamesraul.github.io/index.md

 [![](https://content.linkedin.com/content/dam/me/business/en-us/amp/brand-site/v2/bg/LI-Bug.svg.original.svg)](https://www.linkedin.com/in/jamesraul)

 ## Summary
 Cloud infrastructure architect and manager supporting large scale environments.
 Strong desire to find innovative solutions that challenge the status quo through means of DevOps and “infrastructure-as-code" strategies.
 Natural ability to connect with co-workers and encourage top performance to meet group goals.
-Able to operate effectively in a fast, ever changing environment to meet or exceed deadlines and budget contraints.
+Able to operate effectively in a fast, ever changing environment to meet or exceed deadlines and budget constraints.

 ## Highlights
 - 20 years of IT infrastructure experience